hackoregon/data-science-pet-containers/README.md

 ### Setting up `git`

 1. Edit `configure-git.bash`.
-You'll need to supply your email address and name.
+You’ll need to supply your email address and name.
 2. Open a new terminal and enter `./configure-git.bash`.

 To clone a repository, use its `https` URL.
-For a private repository, you'll need to authenticate when you clone.
-For a public one, you'll only have to authenticate if you want to push.
+For a private repository, you’ll need to authenticate when you clone.
+For a public one, you’ll only have to authenticate if you want to push.

-In either case, once you've authenticated, `git` will cache your credentials for an hour.
+In either case, once you’ve authenticated, `git` will cache your credentials for an hour.
 As you probably noticed, this timeout is adjustable in `configure-git.bash`.

+Cloning this repository:

+1. Open a new terminal and enter `./clone-me.bash`.

+You will find the repository in `$HOME/Projects/data-science-pet-containers`

 ### Installing R packages

-As noted above, to keep the image size down, I've only installed header files so that the R packages `RPostgres`, `odbc`, `sf` and `devtools` will install.
+As noted above, to keep the image size down, I’ve only installed header files so that the R packages `RPostgres`, `odbc`, `sf` and `devtools` will install.
 That covers the majority of use cases.

-However, if you find an R package that won't install because of missing header or other Linux dependency, open an issue at
+However, if you find an R package that won’t install because of missing header or other Linux dependency, open an issue at
 <https://github.com/hackoregon/data-science-pet-containers/issues/new>.

 Most packages that have missing dependencies will list the name of the Debian packages you need to install.
-If that's the case, open a `root` console with `docker exec -it -u root containers_rstudio_1 /bin/bash`.
+If that’s the case, open a `root` console with `docker exec -it -u root containers_rstudio_1 /bin/bash`.
 Then type `apt install <package-name>`.
 After the Debian package is installed, you should be able to install the R package.